 Throughout her adolescence Vesna could see circles emerging and patterns repeating.
 Many arrows were flying.
 This continued into adulthood where as quickly as she shook off one bad experience or relationship, another soon followed.
 Life in a new country meant her past connections with her mystical Vukovar had disappeared.

-Born in Vukovar, Croatia in 1965, Vesna Rozman migrated to Australia when she was five years old.
-The family settled in Adelaide and it was in her early years that Vesna discovered her natural talent in drawing animals.
-As a child she dreamed and begged her parents for a horse- Every birthday was the same wish, but suburban life made no room for horses and she settled for a cat.
-Upon leaving Secondary School Vesna enrolled in a two year Diploma in Art and Design.
-She bought her first horse “Luke” an Appaloosa when she turned 18 years old and has never stopped loving her animals.
-Whether they are wild and free or beloved family pets, Vesna loves to surround herself with them, either in real life or in art.
-Intuitively, she works to give life and soul to her paintings; the look is something very important for her.
+Upon leaving Secondary School Vesna enrolled in a two-year Diploma in Art and Design and bought her first horse “Luke” an Appaloosa and has never stopped loving her animals.
+Whether they be wild and free or beloved family pets, Vesna loves to surround herself with them, either in real life or in her art, giving both life and soul to her portraits.

 1993- Winner People’s Choice, Advocate Art Award, Alice Springs NT

 1997- Port Rotary Art Show/Winner Gawler Art Show/Winner Royal Adelaide Art Show SA

 1998- Port Rotary Art Show/Winner Gawler Art Show SA